-CRM analytics are statistics or metrics that offer insights into areas like sales performance or customer service that show how a business is performing.
-These insights help companies make decisions to better serve customers, improve relationships, and increase sales.
-Full-featured CRMs offer automated CRM analytics tools that aggregate data into meaningful reports instead of trying to sort through spreadsheets of cumulative data.
+Customer relationship management (CRM) analytics offer insights into areas like sales performance and customer service to show how a business is performing.
+Most CRMs offer automated analytics tools that helpfully aggregate data into meaningful reports instead of trying to sort through spreadsheets of cumulative data.

 How CRM Analytics Tools Work

 Analytics reports are among a CRM’s most important features.
-They work by tracking customer data points like product sales and prospect engagement.
-These tools compile data into reports where you can recognize trends (such as increasing sales), interpret what they mean, and take action.
+They work by tracking customer data points like product sales and prospect engagement, and compiling that data into reports that help managers and teams recognize trends, interpret what they mean, and take action.
 Instead of manually tracking data and creating reports, CRM software programs often also allow you to click a few buttons to create reports and dashboards without leaving the interface, saving you time.

-In many full-featured CRM software, you can also track external customer data like website visitor or product engagement data.
-This is done through built-in APIs, integrations, and data feeds.
-For example, it can track which customers are signed up to your newsletter or which ones have a product demo account.
-CRMs like Freshsales make it easy to segment these customers and create sales campaigns based on their activity.
+Many CRM software platforms also use built-in software integration to track external customer data like website visitor and product engagement data.
+For example, it can track which customers are signed up for your newsletter or which ones have a product demo account, making quick work of segmenting these customers and creating sales campaigns based on their activity.

 Insights offered through CRM analytics show business owners where to invest their time and money by using data to illustrate where problems lie.
 Directing time, money, and other resources to areas in the business that need it most will help prevent problems from getting worse.
 These insights can also signal trends and opportunities which, when properly acted upon, can give you an advantage over the competition.